Justice’s antitrust chief sketches how he’ll assess big tech

 Delrahim’s speech, published on the Justice Department’s website , follows reports that his agency has been given oversight of potential investigations into Google and Apple for anti-competitive behavior while the Federal Trade Commission oversees Facebook and Amazon.

+“The current landscape suggests there are only one or two significant players in important digital spaces, including internet search, social networks, mobile and desktop operating systems, and electronic book sales,” he said.
+“This is true in certain input markets as well.
+For example, just two firms take in the lion’s share of online ad spending. “

-Delrahim said other factors that must be considered by federal trustbusters include “network effects” — when a business attains so much market share that barriers to entry for competitors are prohibitively high.
+Delrahim said factors that must be considered include “network effects” — when a business attains so much market share that barriers to entry for competitors are prohibitively high.

 And he said acquisitions of nascent competitors can be anti-competitive in the digital realm, including when they protect a monopoly or “otherwise harm competition by reducing consumer choice, increasing prices, diminishing or slowing innovation or reducing quality.”